 The Admissions Office and the Graduate Schools have a vital role to play in checking admissions decisions and verifying the evidence on which they are based.
 Decisions may be referred back to Departments, Schools or partner organisations where any aspect of a decision is unclear, or appears inconsistent or raises an issue in relation to the University Admissions Regulations or the stated entry requirements for the programme.

 In order to ensure that candidates for admission are appropriately qualified for their programme of study, and to ensure high standards of fairness and consistency, the University maintains a core set of entry requirements.
 All admissions staff are required to adhere to these Regulations.
-The Head of the Admissions Office is responsible for approving exemptions to the University Admissions Regulations, in discussion, as necessary, with the Pro-Vice-Chancellor for Teaching and Learning.
+The Head of the Admissions Office is responsible for approving exemptions to the University Admissions Regulations, in discussion, as necessary, with the Pro-Vice-Chancellor for Education.

 It is the aim of the University to welcome a wide range of applicants.
 The University is committed to providing clear, consistent, easily understandable and accessible information about entry requirements, selection procedures, conditions of offer, expected timescales for responses, fees, finance, and welfare, guidance and support services.